 Anyway, follow the steps given below to enjoy screen mirroring from iPhone and iPad to Samsung TV.

-- Make sure that iPhone or iPad and your Samsung TV are connected to the same Wi-Fi network.
+- Make sure that your iPhone or iPad and your Samsung TV are connected to the same Wi-Fi network.

 - Now, open the Control Center on your Apple device.